 The Usage Server provides aggregated usage records which you can use to create billing integration for the CloudStack platform.
-The Usage Server works by taking data from the events log and creating summary usage records that you can
+The Usage Server works by taking data from the events log and creating summary usage records that you can access using the listUsageRecords API call.

 The usage records show the amount of resources, such as VM run time or template storage space, consumed by guest instances.
-In the special case of bare metal instances, no template storage resources are consumed, but record showing zero usage are still included in the Usage Server's output.
+In the special case of bare metal instances, no template storage resources are consumed, but records showing zero usage are still included in the Usage Server's output.

 The Usage Server runs at least once per day.
 It can be configured to run multiple times per day.
-Its behavior is controlled by configuration settings as described in the CloudStack Administration Guide
+Its behavior is controlled by configuration settings as described in the CloudStack Administration Guide.